 - Resource Utilization: It’s not just about the website code.
 Properly optimizing your server and other resources can boost performance.

-There exist open-source performance testing tools and also proprietary Performance Testing Tools.
+There exist open-source performance testing tools, such as Apache JMeter, and also proprietary Performance Testing Tools.
 Choosing the right and correct performance testing tool can make a world of difference.
 Not only can it bring you reduced costs, but it also may impact your performance testing activities, enhancing your agile performance testing, continuous delivery, and overall quality.

 4. Set Up Your Testing Environment